simbathesailor/use-what-changed/README.md

 **7.** Unique color coding and id for individual hooks for easy inspection

 <strong>Note: Frankly speaking the whole package was built, cause I was facing problems with hooks and debugging it was eating up a lot of my time.
-Now I think I feel quite comfortable with hooks.
-Now I do not need this often, but i think it can be quite useful for debugging hooks </strong>
+Definitely using this custom hook with babel plugin have saved me a lot of time and also understand unknown code using hooks</strong>

 ## Usage